Where to Eat in Baguio: 12 Best Restaurants, Famous Spots, Must-Try Food

 Photo by Café By The Ruins

-As one of the oldest restaurants in Baguio City, Cafe by the Ruins has only grown in popularity over the years thanks to its menu of authentic local dishes.
-This well-loved restaurant sits along Shuntug road, about 500 meters from Burnham Park, making it an accessible visit for most tourists.
-The establishment features rustic wooden pieces that lend a cozy atmosphere to the whole place.
+As one of the oldest restaurants in Baguio City, Café by the Ruins has grown in popularity over the years, thanks to its menu of authentic local dishes.
+Located along Shuntug Road, just about 500 meters from Burnham Park, it’s a convenient stop for tourists exploring the city or joining Burnham Park tours.
+The restaurant’s rustic wooden décor creates a warm, inviting atmosphere for visitors.

 Photo by Department of Tourism

-If you're in the mood for a Filipino breakfast, you can also feast on their version of the classic champorado, a sweet chocolate rice porridge, or their signature camote bread.
-Top it off with a cup of their signature Ruins coffee or Rizal Tsokolate-e to start your day.
+For those in the mood for a Filipino breakfast, the restaurant offers a delightful take on classic champorado, a sweet chocolate rice porridge, and their signature camote bread.
+Pair it with a cup of their Ruins coffee or Rizal Tsokolate-e to start your day with a delicious boost.

 8. Chaya Baguio